 Rules: Foot and bike only.
 Dogs on leash.
 No motorized vehicles.
 Stay on trails.

-Trailheads: The main trailhead, with parking for several cars, is located at the intersection of Dog Bar Road and Alta Sierra Drive.
+Trailhead: The main trailhead and parking lot is located at the intersection of Dog Bar Road and Alta Sierra Drive.
 From Highway 49 in Grass Valley, take the McKnight Way exit.
 From East McKnight Way go 2 miles south on La Barr Meadows Road, stay left on Dog Bar Road and go another 1.8 miles to the intersection of Alta Sierra Drive.
 (N39.14994 W121.03604)

+Trail Facts: Well known and loved by locals around Alta Sierra, this trail loops through Adam Ryan Preserve, on a hill with a park-like forest, small meadows, and stunning views.
 This trail is a joint project of the Alta Sierra Property Owners Association and the Bear Yuba Land Trust.
-The trails are well maintained.
 The conservation and trail easements that made this preserve possible were a gift of Alta Brewer, daughter of early area rancher George Brewer.
 The trail is named after her husband, and the preserve after her son.